-If as a business, you buy goods or services on credit from a supplier (accounts payable) then the supplier will supply the goods and business will incur a liability to the supplier for that amount, but no cash will change hands at that stage.
+If as a business you buy goods on credit from a supplier (accounts payable) then the supplier will supply the goods and business will incur a liability to the supplier for that amount, but no cash will change hands at that stage.
 Suppose for example, the business buys goods on credit for the amount of 4,000, then the journal entries will be as follows.

 Buy Goods on Credit from a Supplier – Journal entries